simoneldevig/react-native-static-server/README.md

   path; however, empty `fileDir` value is forbidden: if you really want to serve entire documents directory of the app, provide its absolute path explicitly.

+- `errorLog` &mdash; **boolean** | [ErrorLogOptions] &mdash; Optional.
+  If set **true** (treated equivalent to `{}`) the server instance will output basic server state and error logs from the Lighttpd native core into the [ERROR_LOG_FILE].
+Passing in an [ErrorLogOptions] object with additional flags allows to add additional debug output from Lighttpd core into the log file.
+Default value is **false**, in which case the server instance only outputs basic server state and error logs into the OS system log; note that enabling the file logging with this option disables the logging into the system log.

+  **BEWARE:** If you opt for file logging with this option, it is up to you to control and purge the [ERROR_LOG_FILE] as needed.

 - `hostname` &mdash; **string** &mdash; Optional.
 Sets the address for server to bind to.
   - By default, if `nonLocal` option is **false**, `hostname` is set equal